 This page was written following our Community of practice about transitions.
-We had a lot of extensive sharing and questioning about this and so we thought we would share it here.
+We had a lot of sharing and questioning about this and so we thought we would share it here.

 Transitions are inevitable